 Fixed annuities are among the least risky and most predictable of investments.
 For better or worse, they are not subject to the fluctuations in value that can affect stocks and bonds for better or worse.
 In addition, a “single life” annuity can alleviate the risk that an investor will outlive his or her income by promising a reliable stream of income for life, an attractive investment feature at a time of increasing longevity.

-This article was submitted by Ramsay, author of the dividend stock blog and creator of the top dividend stocks service.
+This article was submitted by Ramsay, author of Dividend Stocks Online.